|Tips for Visiting Your Legislators

 2. Ask for a short appointment – 10 to 15 minutes.

-3. After you make your appointments, notify Katherine Plett (an OCEANetwork volunteer) that you have appointments with your legislators (include the legislators’ names, appointment times and whether or not you are bringing apple pies).
-The first family to notify Katherine of their legislative appointment will be the ones delivering the pie to that legislator.
+3. After you make your appointments, email Amber Smith at Amber.email@example.com or text her at (541) 248-7262 (an OCEANetwork volunteer) that you have appointments with your legislators (include the legislators’ names, appointment times and whether or not you are bringing apple pies).
+The first family to notify Amber of their legislative appointment will be the ones delivering the pie to that legislator.
 This allows us to make sure every legislator in Salem receives an apple pie and information about homeschooling.
+(One pie per Legislator.
+We don't want to run out of pies!)

-4. Check in at the Home Educators’ Hospitality Room (Hearing Room 50 in the basement of the Capitol) to receive a packet of homeschool information for your legislator and to get your pie wrapped before you take it to your meeting.
+4. Check in at the Home Educators’ Hospitality Room (Hearing Room 50 in the basement of the Capitol) to receive a packet of homeschool information for your legislator and drop off your pie.
 Make sure you check in at the Hospitality Room at least an hour before your appointment.
 (If you are coming from a long distance and are not able to bring a pie, we have volunteers who will make extras.)

-5. Arrive to the legislator's office on time.
+5. Arrive at the legislator's office on time.

 6. Introduce yourselves.
 Thank your legislator for seeing you.
 Present him or her with the apple pie and homeschool information.